-- Normal key (grey) - Performance key (black)
+- Normal key (grey)

+- Performance key (black)

+- Optional Work key (orange).

 The key type is differentiated by its color.

 Rollovers, tipovers, collisions and loss of control resulting in serious injury or death are possible with the performance, normal or optional work keys.
 Using the work key or normal key is not a substitute for the operator being prepared, qualified, and operating with care.